Azafanatic/dyskont-sim/README.md

-# "Dyskont" is a simple store simulation written in cpp
+# "Dyskont" is a simple store simulation written in C